-Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security check
+Option 3: You can have the plan Part D late enrollment penalty taken out of your monthly Social Security check

 You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
 Contact Customer Service for more information on how to pay your penalty this way.
 We will be happy to help you set this up (phone numbers are printed on the back cover of this booklet).